aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Feedback Mechanisms.md

 ### Examples
 - When the stomach content becomes too acidic, the release of *gastrin* is inhibited.
 Lower levels of gastrin in the blood cause gastric glands to secrete less gastric juice.
 - Androgens carried in blood help maintain homeostasis by inhibiting secretion of both FSH and LH.
+- The production of red blood cells in the bone marrow is controlled by a negative-feedback mechanism that is sensitive to the amount of oxygen reaching the tissues via the blood